Brooke Bonner

 I’m deeply grateful for this opportunity to steward a spectacular piece of land, in a community I’ve lived in and loved for most of my life, and transform it into something that is deeply aligned with my values.

 Each day brings a new lesson (and often a new opportunity to make an ass of myself), but learning is one of my favorite things.
-I love the diversity of duties - from creating the big picture vision, writing a business plan, and building a website, to planting thousands of trees and shrubs, installing kestrel boxes, and figuring out how to repair the plumbing and wiring on frozen horse waterers in the 10 degree winter.
+I love the diversity of duties - from creating the big picture vision, doing the marketing, planting thousands of trees and shrubs, installing kestrel boxes, to figuring out how to repair the plumbing and wiring on frozen horse waterers in the 10 degree winter.
 This life seems to fill my need for daily change and interest, balancing the physical and mental.

 Now that we’ve planted more than 3,000 fruit and nut trees and shrubs in the last few years, I’m extremely antsy to see them start producing.
 In the meantime, I’ll entertain myself with growing our market garden with veggies, cut flowers, herbs, and who knows what else…